List of cities and towns in Serbia

 The Administrative area column in the table lists total population within the administrative boundaries of the city or municipality, meaning that the figure besides urban city/town proper includes villages located within administrative boundaries.
-In contrast, the Urban area column lists only population of the main city/town proper of the city/municipality, without the smaller settlements which administratively belong to the city/municipality, or in case of two largest cities, Belgrade and Novi Sad, contiguous urban area that includes city proper and adjacent settlements.
-Cities are shown in bold; administrative centers of districts are marked with "¤"; municipalities that doesn't have urban settlements (i.e. towns) are marked with "-" in the Urban area column.
+In contrast, the City/town proper column lists only population of the main city/town proper of the city/municipality, without the smaller settlements which administratively belong to the city/municipality, or in case of two largest cities, Belgrade and Novi Sad, contiguous urban area that includes city proper and adjacent settlements.
+Cities are shown in bold; administrative centers of districts are marked with "¤"; municipalities that doesn't have urban settlements (i.e. towns) are marked with "-" in the City / town proper column.